Ankylosauridae: Phylogeny

 In 1978, W.P.
 Coombs, Jr. classified almost all valid species of Ankylosauria within either Nodosauridae or Ankylosauridae.
 This was a pivotal study and described many characters of ankylosaurs in the earliest phylogenetic analyses of the group.

 Later in 1998, Paul Sereno formally defined Ankylosauridae as all ankylosaurs more closely related to Ankylosaurus than to Panoplosaurus.
 Ankylosaurs not known to possess a tail club were included in Kenneth Carpenter's 2001 phylogeny of Ankylosauridae.
+Daniel Madzia and colleagues in 2021 formally defined Ankylosauridae in the PhyloCode as "the largest clade containing Ankylosaurus magniventris, but not Nodosaurus textilis".
+The basal subfamily Shamosaurinae is formally defined as "the largest clade containing Gobisaurus domoculus and Shamosaurus scutatus, but not Ankylosaurus magniventris".
+This definition ensures that Shamosaurinae is only valid when both Gobisaurus and Shamosaurus form a clade to the exclusion of Ankylosaurus.

 In a study done in 2004 by Vickaryous et al., Gargoyleosaurus, Gastonia, and Minmi were recorded as basal ankylosaurids, with the rest of the ankylosaurids filled out with Gobisaurus, Shamosaurus, and ankylosaurines from China, Mongolia, and North America.

 In 2012, Thompson et al. undertook an analysis of almost all known valid ankylosaurs and outgroup taxa at the time.
 They based their resulting phylogeny on characters representing cranial, post-cranial, and osteodermal anatomy, and details of synapomorphies for each recovered clade.
 This study placed Gargoyleosaurus and Gastonia within basal Nodosauridae, and put Cedarpelta and Liaoningosaurus as basal ankylosaurids.

 In 2016, Arbour and Currie have presented a phylogenetic analysis of Ankylosauridae consisting of Gastonia, Cedarpelta, Chuanqilong, other basal ankylosaurids, and a number of derived ankylosaurids.
 Their phylogeny includes some uncertain phylogenetic relationships, between Ankylosaurus, Anodontosaurus, Scolosaurus, and Ziapelta.